DiegoSnach/hackathon/README.md

 The table contains a full breakdown of ages, with columns representing each age up to 90 years old.
 Residents of 90 years or older are grouped together.

-This data can be accessed via [this API (14)](https://coronavirus.data.gov.uk/cases) and a notebook using this data can be found [here](https://coronavirus.data.gov.uk/cases).
+This data can be accessed via [this API](https://iqapi.azurewebsites.net/api/UkAgeBylandLsoa) and a notebook using this data can be found [here](https://coronavirus.data.gov.uk/cases).

 #### England/Wales ethnicity distribution (LSOA level)